LaunchCodeEducation/linux/content/userspace-applications/walkthrough/vim/command-write-quit/_index.md

 ## Writing and Quitting

-From `vim` commands can be sent while in normal mode.
-This article will cover the write and quit commands.
+`vim` commands can be sent while in command mode.
+This article will cover the `write` and `quit` commands.

 ## Write Command